 How Does SCRED Make “Big” Decisions?

-For the SCRED programs, the superintendents from each county meet every other month to receive program updates, determine staffing and resource allocation, and approve annual budgets.
+The superintendents from each county also meet every other month to receive updates on the SCRED programs, determine staffing and resource allocation, and approve annual budgets.

 Stakeholder Meeting Schedule